nolanlawson/css-talk-2022/markdown.md

 --
 <pointing-arrow></pointing-arrow>
-<pointing-arrow show-previous="1"></pointing-arrow>

 ???

 Either your CSS selectors are too complex, or there are a lot of them, which slows down style calculation.
+Computations like `calc`s and custom properties can also play a role here.
 Note this has no effect on layout calculation.

 --
 <pointing-arrow></pointing-arrow>